-- Establishment of a national SALW Control legislative framework.
-The framework should include regulation of SALW production, brokering, transfers and stockpiling, as well as the acquisition, possession and use of SALW.
-The legislation should envisage adequate sanctions. - Participation in the formulation of a national SALW Control policy.
-Parliaments should develop, together with governments, a National SALW Strategy, National SALW Action Plan and then assist in their implementation by supporting the establishment of a National SALW Commission.
-Moreover, parliaments should ensure that national legislation is supported by the provision of adequate financial and institutional capacities for the national authorities, including training and equipment. - Oversight of SALW Control implementation.
-Parliaments should designate or create a parliamentary committee to engage with the government in a regular debate on national SALW Control.
-Further, parliaments should request regular reporting by governments on SALW transfers to allow for informed debate on governments' conformity with the stated policy and legislation. - International SALW Control instruments.
+Establishment of a national SALW

+Control legislative framework.
+The

+framework should include regulation of

+SALW production, brokering, transfers

+and stockpiling, as well as the acquisition,

+possession and use of SALW.
+The legislation

+should envisage adequate sanctions.

+Oversight of SALW Control implementation.
+Parliaments should designate or create a parliamentary committee to engage with the government in regular debate on national SALW Control.
+Further, parliaments should request regular reporting by governments on SALW transfers to allow for informed debate on governments' conformity with the stated policy and legislation.

+- International SALW Control instruments.
 Parliaments should make it a national priority to; 1) ratify the multilateral SALW control treaties that their governments have signed; or 2) to accede to such treaties where appropriate.
 The provisions of such treaties and agreements should then be incorporated into appropriate and timely domestic legislation and then duly implemented. - International cooperation.
-Parliaments should exchange information with each other on national SALW Control legislation in order to build a better understanding of regional controls, and to identify existing best practices.
+Parliaments should exchange information with each other on national SALW Control legislation in order to build a better understanding of regional controls, and to identify existing

+SALW engleski.indd 10 5/6/2010 4:28:14 PM

+Participation in the formulation of a national SALW Control policy.
+Parliaments, together with governments, should develop a National SALW Strategy, National SALW Action Plan and then assist in their implementation by supporting the establishment of a National SALW Commission.
+Moreover, parliaments should ensure that national legislation is supported by the provision of adequate financial and institutional capacities for the national authorities, including training and equipment.

+&lt;sup>1 'The rifle has the devil inside,' Gun Culture in South Eastern Europe, SEESAC, May 2006 best practices.
 They should also contribute to the established international parliamentary forums that consider SALW issues.

-6 The role of parliamentarians in SALW Control
+6. The role of parliamentarians in SALW Control